alexqfredrickson/notes/aws/aws.md

 4. Cross-service access (three types: "forward access sessions", "service roles", and "service-linked roles")
 5. EC2 instances (these also use IAM instance profiles)

+Roles have two policies:

+1. A *permissions policy*, which grants the user of the role the permissions to perform a task
+2. A *trust policy*, which specifies which account members can assume a role

+A *trust policy* is a JSON/resource-based policy attached to an IAM role that specifies users, roles, accounts, and services.

 ##### Service-linked Roles

 A service-linked role is a role associated with, and assigned to, an atomic AWS service.
 This is similar to how permissions are delegated to IAM users, but service-linked roles are assigned to (and owned by) AWS services themselves.